testdouble/test_data/README.md

 end
 ```

-From there, the test class that each of your tests extends will indicate which
+From there, the class that each test extends will indicate which test data
-test data strategy it uses.
+strategy it uses.

-This approach may work in simple cases, but won't be well-suited to cases where
+This approach may work in simple cases, but won't be well-suited to if you're
-you're already extending any of the half-dozen subclasses of
+already extending any of the half-dozen subclasses of `ActiveSupport::TestCase`
-`ActiveSupport::TestCase` provided by Rails (or their analogues from
+provided by Rails (or their analogues from
 [rspec-rails](https://github.com/rspec/rspec-rails)).

 #### Approach 2: write a helper method to set things up for you

 Every situation will be different, but one strategy that suits a lot of
-circumstances to write a method to declare which type of test data strategy the
+circumstances would be to write a method to declare and configure the test data
-test uses.
+strategy for the current test.

 Taking from [this
 example](/example/test/integration/better_mode_switching_demo_test.rb) test, you